RoPE Distinguishes Neither Positions Nor Tokens in Long Contexts, Provably

 Key Points

-- Attention scores become unpredictable and inconsistent.
+- Attention scores become unpredictable, approaching random guessing probabilities.

 📖 Reader Mode